-April 2021, HDL Works announces the release and immediate availability of version 3.1 of
+April 2021, HDL Works announces the release and immediate availability of

 the HDL analysis,navigation and editing environment.

 The messages from the fuzzy, VHDL and (System)Verilog parser are now placed in a separate tab (named ‘Verify’) in the Console window instead of printing them in the Tcl console.
 This page will be raised after parsing one or multiple HDL files.
 Filters are present to hide specific severities (like notes and warnings).